daveworth/not-so-secret-sauce/topics/best-practices-and-patterns.md

 Tools and patterns we like
 --------------------------

+First up, make sure you are following common style patterns in your code.
+[Github's Ruby Styleguide](https://github.com/styleguide/ruby) is a good place to start.

 ### Background Jobs

 Anything that may take more than a few hundred milliseconds (e.g.,